Equity release and interest rates

 What are the interest rates with equity release?

 When you have been carrying out your research, we’re sure you have questioned what interest rates are available.
-Naturally, the answer to this is completely dependent on which plan you decide on.
+Naturally, the answer to this is completely dependent on which plan is the most appropriate to meet your financial needs.
 Compound interest accrues on lifetime mortgages but no interest is charged on a home reversion plan.

 Lifetime mortgage

-If you are a homeowner aged 55 or over, you might wish to go for the most popular type of equity release, a lifetime mortgage, which is a loan secured against your home.
+If you are a homeowner aged 55 or over, you might decide that a lifetime mortgage is the type of plan you would choose.
+A lifetime mortgage, which is a loan secured against your property, will allow you to release some of the equity tied up in your property.
+This type of plan allows you to retain the ownership of your home.
 This will allow you to release some of the money that is tied up in your property, while still retaining full ownership.

-Some lifetime mortgages allow you to pay some or all of the interest every month, however with a lifetime mortgage there are typically no monthly repayments to make as the loan, plus roll up interest, is repaid when the plan comes to an end.
-The interest rates on most plans can also be fixed for life, your adviser will go through this in your appointment.
+Some lifetime mortgages allow you to pay some or all of the interest, however with a lifetime mortgage there are typically no monthly repayments to make as the loan, plus roll up interest, is repaid when the plan comes to an end.
+The interest rates on most plans can also be fixed for life, your adviser will go through these features with you in your appointment.

 Home reversion